sprice89/dwt-docs/indepth/development/Upgrade.md

 By comparison, if `DWT` runs only in the [wasm mode]({{site.indepth}}initialize.html#wasm-mode), the clients don't need to install anything themselves as the [WASM browsers]({{site.getstarted}}platform.html#wasm-browsers) will take care of the upgrade process.
 What the clients may encounter is a slower-than-usual page loading when they visit the application for the first time after the upgrade.

+Once upgraded, the old WASM files will continue to exist in the browser as cached data until it's purged by the browser or by the user.

 ## Other Topics

 ### Expand your application to mobile platforms